 If there's anyone better than Harold "Happy" Hogan in the Marvel Cinematic Universe, they can drive cars through time.
 His Monaco run must be seen to be believed; slaloming against the direction of the incoming race carsat top speed - much of it one-handed because Pepper is desperately trying to get the Mark V uncuffed from his arm.
 With the key in his pocket.

-The W40K universe has the gunner Jurgen, who is determined to make sure that Commisar Ciaphas Cain IS NEVER LATE!
-To achieve this, he will defy physics and all known road laws to ensure this.
+The W40K universe has the gunner Jurgen, who is determined to make sure that Commissar Ciaphas Cain IS NEVER LATE!
+He will defy physics and all known road laws to ensure this.
 To add to that, he's gotten away with it, though this is most likely related to the fact the vehicle he's driving being a heavily armored war machine, and that his passenger can legally shoot just about anyone they meet.